Energy tokenization guide

 Once done, the asset will be taken to adhere to the energy regulations and compliance to check and make sure the investment is safe and secure without any interference.

-Step 3: Creation of Token
+Creation of Token

 The next step is to create the tokens.
-Start defining the token types by choosing the blockchain networks like Polygon, Ethereum, and Solana.
+Start defining the token types by choosing the best blockchain networks for tokenization like Polygon, Ethereum, and Solana.
 Here, a digital token is minted on a blockchain network using smart contracts, and each token is made to represent a fractional share of ownership of the original asset.

-Step 4: Smart Contracts & Token Distribution
+Smart Contracts & Token Distribution

 Once the tokens are crafted with smart contracts, they automate processes like handling the ownership, revenue distribution, compliance checks, and more.
 Then, the digital tokens will be distributed on a marketplace or a platform, from which investors or traders can trade them easily and securely.
 Here, the blockchain technology will provide enhanced transparency and security to investors by recording each transaction on a public ledger.

-Step 5: Management & Tracking
+Management & Tracking

 After the investment, token holders can use the digital tokens to trade or sell or even redeem them from project revenues.
 After that, the token can be tracked in real time using IOT sensors to know its performance metrics, impact on the environment, and other details.